Degree information: School of Social Work

 - The Social Work program provides the foundation of coursework and field experience necessary to sit for the licensure exam that is required for the profession.

-- Graduates work in various settings from child welfare to health care.
+- Graduates work in various settings such as mental health centers, child welfare agencies, health care centers, schools, governmental agencies, correctional settings, to name a few.
 Employers actively recruit our graduates because of their solid academic preparation and professional practice strengths.